-If, however, you would like to level-up your blog and start looking into some more high-end stuff, there are things that you can start working on to give your blog a high-level boost.
+If, however, you would like to level-up your site and start looking into some more high-end stuff, there are things that you can start working on to give your site a high-level boost.

 This is the real meat of blogging, the ins, and outs of how it really works in the thought-leader, money-maker way.

 SEO is really a basic blogging tool, but it comes into play in a big way when you’re looking at moving from low to high-level blogging.

 Putting a bit more effort into your search engine optimization is extremely worthwhile for getting attention to your site.
 Getting your blog posts to rank highly in search results is one of the best ways to draw in new readers.